Chilwell a World Cup doubt after hamstring injury

 Asked if the injury is a concern for the World Cup, Potter added: "I think you'd have to say so.

-"Obviously I don't want to say any more than that but when a player pulls up like he did, and he felt it, so it's never positive.
+"Obviously I don't want to say any more than that but when a player pulls up like he did, and he felt it, it's never positive.

 "It's a blow for us and a blow for him and sadly he won't be the only one who's affected like that in this period because October was incredibly challenging, the games that we had to play, but it is what it is."